simonprickett/simonprickett.github.io/_posts/2021-08-30-raspberry-pi-coding-with-dotnet-traffic-lights.md

 To exit, press Ctrl + C. This will cause all of the lights to turn off, and the program will exit.

-## TODO How it Works
+## How it Works

-Here’s a brief walkthrough of the complete source code…
+Here’s a brief walkthrough of the complete source code...

 <script src="https://gist.github.com/simonprickett/6d072619672db21dccbe3c7917915c97.js"></script>

-TODO replace text below...

-The program checks that it can open the Pi’s GPIO pins at line 13.
-If it can’t, it will exit.
-Assuming that’s successful lines 19–26 assign GPIO pins 9, 10 and 11 to more meaningful variable names and tell the Pi to use them as output pins.

-Lines 28–39 set up a channel for the `SIGTERM` signal... this signal is sent to the program whenever the user gets bored of watching the lights and hits Ctrl+C. The program sets up a [channel](https://gobyexample.com/channels) that will be notified when the termination signal occurs, then runs a [goroutine](https://gobyexample.com/goroutines) at line 31.
-The goroutine runs concurrently with the rest of the program, and waits for a message to be sent to the channel.
-When it receives one, the program is attempting to exit because Ctrl+C was pressed.
-The code in the goroutine then turns off all of the lights and exits cleanly.

-As part of cleanup we also free up resources associated with the GPIO pins at line 39, using the [defer](https://gobyexample.com/defer) keyword to ensure that it will happen whenever the program exits.

-Each light turns on when its associated pin it set high, and off when set low.
-Lines 42–44 make sure that all the lights are off to begin with, just in case something else was using the GPIO pins before and left them on.

-At line 47, the program enters an infinite loop in which it turns the lights on `.High()` and off `.Low()` in the right sequence for a traffic light.
-In between phases, “time.Sleep” pauses execution.
+Lines 1-3 declare which packages we'll be using... we want `System.Device.Gpio` to control the Pi's GPIO pins that the lights are connected to.
+We also use `System.Threading` to sleep for periods of time before changing the lights from one state to another.

+Lines 11-13 declare some constants that map each of the lights to the GPIO pin number that it is connected to.

+At line 15, we declare a new instance of the `GpioController` that we'll use to set the values of the three GPIO pins.
+Lines 16-18 configure these pins as outputs as we have a light connected to each of them (we'd declare them as inputs if we had, say, a button connected).

+The function `allLightsOff` at line 20 is a utility function that turns all three lights off, by writing the `PinValue.Low` value to them (see the [System.Device.Gpio documentation](https://docs.microsoft.com/en-us/dotnet/api/system.device.gpio.gpiodriver.write?view=iot-dotnet-1.5#System_Device_Gpio_GpioDriver_Write_System_Int32_System_Device_Gpio_PinValue_)).

+At line 27, we add a key press listener so that when the user presses Ctrl-C to quit the program, all of the lights get turned off.

+The main execution flow then begins at line 31 by first ensuring that all the lights are off.
+The code enters an infinite loop then adjusts the values of each light's pin to be `PinValue.High` or `PinValue.Low` before calling `Thread.Sleep()` to wait an appropriate time before entering the next state.

+Whenever the user's done with the program and wants to quit back to the command line, they press Ctrl-C.  This invokes the handler at line 27 and turns all of the lights off.

-I’ve put the [source code on GitHub](https://github.com/simonprickett/dotnetpitrafficlights) for your enjoyment.
+I’ve put the [full source code on GitHub](https://github.com/simonprickett/dotnetpitrafficlights) for your enjoyment.

 ---